airingpods/blog/_posts/2014-09-30-audio-podcasts-on-entrepreneur-interviews.md

 ---
 layout: post
-title: Audio Podcasts for entrepreneurs
+title: Audio Podcasts on entrepreneur interviews
 tags: [podcast, audio, listening, entrepreneurs, startup]
-excerpt: Listening to startup founders is a great way for budding entrepreneurs to learn.
+excerpt: Podcasts on startup interviews is a great way for budding entrepreneurs to learn.
 ---

 Listening to startup founders is a great way for budding entrepreneurs to learn.